-Alternatively, you can revel in the cascading falls on the way to Rapidan Camp.
+Alternatively, you can revel in one of the smaller waterfalls on the way to Rapidan Camp.
 This 4.2-mile out-and-back hike is entirely along the Mill Prong Trail.

 #7: South River Falls (milepost 62.7)

 At 83 feet tall, South River Falls is the third tallest waterfall at Shenandoah National Park.
-It’s a beauty and well worth an elevation gain of 1,299 feet.
+I love this hike.
+It’s well worth a higher elevation gain of 1,299 feet.

-This hike begins at the South River Picnic Grounds.
+I started this hike at the South River Picnic Grounds.
 It can be done as a 5.1-mile loop hike by way of the South River Falls Trail and South River Fire Road.

 You’ll catch a glimpse of the falls from the stone observation platform at the 1.4-mile mark.
-Press on for a better view from from the bottom of the falls.
+Press on for a better view from from the base of the falls.